Network and Risk Analysis of Surety Bonds: Introduction

 However, despite growing recognition of these interdependencies, there remains a lack of formal models that account for network effects in surety risk assessment.
 While prior work has examined dynamic models of credit contagion and equilibrium default~\citep{benzoni2015modeling,nickerson2017debt}, these frameworks are often not tailored to the structure of bonded contractor networks, where obligations are directional.
-Notably, recent theoretical work in stochastic dynamics and mean-field models~\citep{amini2022dynamic,carmona2013mean} explores related ideas, but typically assumes irreversible failures or continuous-time evolution, and does not address the specific distributional shape of systemic losses, a critical consideration for insurers concerned about tail risk.
+Notably, recent theoretical work in stochastic dynamics and mean-field models~\citep{amini2022dynamic,carmona2013mean} explores related ideas, but typically assumes irreversible failures or continuous-time evolution.
 Our work is motivated by this important gap.
 Namely, we seek to answer the following research questions: